SciTools/iris/docs/iris/src/further_topics/lenient_metadata.rst

 with each other compared to all other metadata members, as they all underpin the functionality provided by the :meth:`~iris.common.mixin.CFVariableMixin.name` method.
-It is imperative that the ``name`` derived from metadata remains constant for strict and lenient equality.
+It is imperative that the ``name`` derived from metadata remains constant for strict and lenient equality alike.

-As such, these metadata members have an additional layer of behaviour enforced during :ref:`lenient equality` in order to ensure that the identity or name of metadata does not change due to an artefact of lenient comparison.
+As such, these metadata members have an additional layer of behaviour enforced during :ref:`lenient equality` in order to ensure that the identity or name of metadata does not change due to a side-effect of lenient comparison.

 For example, if simple :ref:`lenient equality <lenient equality table>` behaviour was applied to the ``standard_name``, ``long_name`` and ``var_name``, the following